 4.4.
-Evolutionary history considering different regions of the galaxy
+Evolutionary History Considering Different Regions of the Galaxy

-While in Section 4.2 we investigated the dependence of the phylogenetic signal on the population density and in Section 4.3 we explored the dependence of phylogenetic signal on the uncertainties in the chemical abundances, in this section we explore how the AMR and SFH of different regions of the galaxy impact the properties of phylogenetic trees.
+While in Section 4.2 we investigated the dependence of the phylogenetic signal on the population density and in Section 4.3 we explored the dependence of the phylogenetic signal on the uncertainties in the chemical abundances, in this section we explore how the AMR and SFH of different regions of the galaxy impact the properties of phylogenetic trees.

 In Section 4.2, we discussed the evolutionary history traced by phylogenetic trees from the deterministic sample.
-In this section we repeat that analysis using phylogenetic trees from different regions of the galaxy.
-We thus analyze the trees built from the example samples of Groups 01, 02, 03 and 04, whose spatial distributions are shown in Fig.1 and astrophysical properties in Fig. 3 with the colours green, blue, pink and red, respectively.
-The chosen 100 stellar particles are used to build and analyse the trees of this section.
+In this section, we repeat that analysis using phylogenetic trees from different regions of the galaxy.
+We thus analyze the trees estimated from the example samples of Groups 01, 02, 03, and 04, whose spatial distributions are shown in Figure 1 and astrophysical properties in Figure 3, with the colors green, blue, pink, and red, respectively.
+The chosen 100 stellar particles are used to estimate and analyze the trees of this section.

-Figure 10 shows the trees of each group, with the stellar particles color-coded according to age in the top row, and according to [O/Fe] in the bottom row.
-Similarly to the tree built using the deterministic sample, these trees are imbalanced, and show rank-ordered ages, implying that everywhere in the galaxy we can reconstruct history.
+Figure 10 shows the trees of each group, with the stellar particles color-coded according to age in the top row and according to [O/Fe] in the bottom row.
+Similar to the tree estimated using the deterministic sample, these trees are imbalanced, and show rank-ordered ages, implying that everywhere in the galaxy we can reconstruct history.
 The branching order of the ages, however, becomes weaker from Group 01 to Group 04.
-This might be an effect of the SFH, whose peak becomes narrower towards the edge of the galaxy (see Fig. 3).
+This might be an effect of the SFH, whose peak becomes narrower toward the edge of the galaxy (see Figure 3).
 This translates into a flatter AMR for stellar particles younger than about 1.2 Gyr.

 All trees show the presence of an apparent second branch of very old stellar particles, which are close to the root.
 The trees here have been rooted using the oldest star particle, but that does not imply that this particular stellar particle is a common ancestor to the rest of the stellar population.
-At the beginning of the simulation, there is significant homogeneity in the distribution of metals in the gas that reflects the local distribution of the cold gas from which stars are formed.
-This has an impact in how chemical evolution due to the first supernovae enriches the ISM.
+At the beginning of the simulation, there is significant homogeneity in the distribution of metals in the gas, which reflects the local distribution of the cold gas from which stars are formed.
+This has an impact in how the chemical evolution due to the first SNe enriches the ISM.
 At the very first stages of evolution, the metallicity of the ISM is strongly heterogeneous.
-As star formation progresses the regions became more chemically enriched and mixed and the exchange of enriched material between regions could take place (e.g SN outflows, radial migration).
-However, as we moved from the central to the outer regions, the level of enrichment systematically decreases even though the AMR shapes are similar.
-This decrease in the global metallicity with radius is expected for galaxies with an exponential gas density distribution as the simulated galaxy used in this study.
+As star formation progresses, the regions became more chemically enriched and mixed, and the exchange of enriched material between regions could take place (e.g SN outflows and radial migration).
+However, as we moved from the central to the outer regions, the level of enrichment systematically decreases, even though the AMR shapes are similar.
+This decrease in the global metallicity with radius is expected for galaxies with an exponential gas density distribution like the simulated galaxy used in this study.